NbAiLab/nb-whisper/template.md

 #   {'timestamp': (19.44, 23.94),
 #    'text': ' Først så kan vi ta og henge dem kjemme, og så får vi gjøre vårt valget når vi kommer dit.'}]}
 ```

+### API
+Check instructions within the demoes in Spaces for how to access these through a simple API.
+Please note that the demoes are actually demoes, and will just be available a few weeks.

 ## Training Data
 Trained data comes from Språkbanken and the digital collection at the National Library of Norway.
 Training data includes: